bartusisman/CS460-PROJECT/README.md

 - **Platform Agnostic**: Works with both Android and iOS
 - **Interactive Mode**: Interactive CLI for navigation experiments

+## How to Use
+for multiple actions add then, and keywords between actions for picking something in scrollview say pick ... for clicking say click

 ## License

 [Your license information]